The pilot’s voice boomed, crackling over the PA. “Ladies and gentlemen, can’t believe what I’m hearing. We’re going back to the terminal.”

 In Bergamo, in Brescia, in Detroit, there was nowhere to put the bodies.
 They went into refrigerator trucks.

-I sit in Bangkok, glued to internet news.
+I sit in Bangkok, glued to internet.
 New words and phrases flung about.
 Coronavirus.
 Lockdown.
 Social distancing.
 Shelter in place.
 Self-quarantine.
 Auto-declaration.
 Covid.
 Pandemic.

 Or should that be pandemonium?